top of page

 • Moment-to-moment tracking of each partner’s face, body, and voice

-• Live reenactments of the stuck pattern with coached care & repair
+• Live reenactments of stuck patterns with coached care and repair

 • Often faster traction than traditional weekly models